superwf/playwright-record-and-mock/README.md

 ## Usage

-After install it, the `pram` cli is avalable, it is the shortcase of `playwright-record-and-mock.config.ts`.
+After install it, the `pram` cli is avalable, it is the shortcase of `playwright.config.ts`.

 ### Create config file